 - Doctoral Student

 Prior to joining Annenberg, Truss earned her M.A. in Instructional Technology & Media from Teachers College, Columbia University (TC).
-After spending 2 years as a technology consultant in the financial sector, studying the ways in which technology and media can be used to better educate students was her way of returning to what she was truly passionate about.
-In coordination with her work as a fellow in the Media & Social Change Lab at TC, Truss’s thesis was a multimodal magazine focused on Youth Participatory Action Research as a framework for teaching critical media literacy.
-Her work has been published in the Harvard Kennedy School Misinformation Review, and she was profiled as a featured graduate for her media literacy work at Teachers College.
+Here, she studied the ways in which media production can be used to both teach youth critical media literacy skills and teach us about the world they hope to create.
+In coordination with her work as a fellow in the Media & Social Change Lab at TC, Truss’s thesis was a multimodal magazine focused on using documentary film-making to facilitate youth participatory action research projects with the Educational Video Center.
+Her work has been published in the Harvard Kennedy School Misinformation Review and Critical Studies in Media Communication, and she was profiled as a featured graduate for her critical media literacy work at Teachers College.

 - B.S., University of Maryland, 2015